 How to decide when to use a class and when a structure?
 We will give you some general guidelines.

-Use structures to hold simple data structures consisting of few fields that come together.
+Use structures to hold simple data structures consisting of few fields that belong together.
 Examples are coordinates, sizes, locations, colors, etc. Structures are not supposed to have functionality inside (no methods except simple ones like ToString() and comparators).
 Use structures for small data structures consisting of set of fields that should be passed by value.

 Use classes for more complex scenarios where you combine data and programming logic into a class.
 If you have logic, use a class.
-If you have more than few simple fields, use a class.
+If you have more than a few simple fields, use a class.
 If you need to pass variables by reference, use a class.
-If you need to assign a null value, prefer using a class.
+If you need to assign a null value, preferably use a class.
 If you prefer working with a reference type, use a class.

 Classes are used more often than structures.
 Use structs as exception, and only if you know well what are you doing!

-There are few other differences between class and structure in addition that classes are reference types and structures are values types, but we will not going to discuss them.
-For more details refer to the following article in MSDN: http://msdn.microsoft.com/en-us/library/ms173109.aspx.
+There are few other differences between class and structure in addition to classes being reference types and structures values types, but we will not further discuss them.
+For more detail, we refer to the following article in MSDN: http://msdn.microsoft.com/en-us/library/ms173109.aspx.

 Enumerations

-Earlier in this chapter we discussed what constants are, how to declare and use them.
-In this connection we will now consider a part of the C# language, in which a variety of logically connected constants can be linked by means of language.
+Earlier in this chapter,we discussed what constants are, and how to declare and use them.
+In this context, we will now consider a part of the C# language, in which a variety of logically connected constants can be linked by means of language.
 These language constructs are the so-called enumerated types.

 Declaration of Enumerations

-Enumeration is a structure, which resembles a class but differs from it in that in the class body we can declare only constants.
+An Enumeration is a structure, which resembles a class but differs from it, in that in its body we can declare only constants.
 Enumerations can take values only from the constants listed in the type.
-An enumerated variable can have as a value one of the listed in the type constants but cannot have value null.
+An enumerated variable can have one of the listed type constant values but cannot have the value null.

-Formally speaking, the enumerations can be declared using the reserved word enum instead of class:
+Enumerations are declared using the reserved word enum instead of class: